devenkhatri/dt-n8n-workflow-backups/AI Automation Mastery - Lucas Walter/The Recap AI - Facebook Ad Thief.md

 # Workflow Analysis for The Recap AI - Facebook Ad Thief

 ## Description
-This workflow allows users to submit a Facebook Ad Library URL and their product image to automatically generate new ad creatives that mimic the style of competitor ads while featuring the user's product instead.
-It uses AI to analyze competitor ad visuals, replace competitor branding with the user's product, and generate new ad images that are saved to Google Drive.
+This workflow enables users to upload a product image and provide a Facebook Ad Library URL to automatically generate new ad images that mimic competitor ads but feature the user's product instead.

 ## Input Details
 The workflow is triggered by a form submission containing a Facebook Ad Library URL and a product image file.

 ## Process Summary
-The workflow starts by converting the uploaded product image to base64 format.
-It then scrapes Facebook ads from the provided URL using an Apify actor.
-For each scraped ad, it downloads the ad image, converts it to base64, and uploads it to Google Drive as a reference.
-A detailed prompt is constructed instructing the AI to clone the competitor ad while replacing all branding with the user's product (ThriveMix).
-The prompt and both images are sent to Google's Gemini AI to generate a new ad image.
-The workflow checks if the AI response was blocked due to prohibited content; if not, it extracts and uploads the generated image to a specified Google Drive folder.
+The workflow converts the uploaded product image to base64, scrapes Facebook ads from the provided URL using an Apify actor, and downloads each competitor ad image.
+It converts each ad image to base64 and uploads it to Google Drive as a reference.
+A detailed prompt is constructed and sent to an AI model to first refine the prompt and then generate a new ad image blending the competitor's style with the user's product.
+The workflow checks if the AI response was blocked due to prohibited content, and if not, saves the generated image to Google Drive with a sequential filename.

 ## Output Details
-The workflow generates new ad images that replicate competitor ad styles with the user's product and saves them to a designated Google Drive folder.
+The workflow produces AI-generated ad images that mimic competitor ads but feature the user's product, and saves them to a specified Google Drive folder.

 ## Tags
-facebook ads, ad generation, image cloning, AI image generation, Google Drive, competitor analysis, marketing automation
+facebook ads, AI image generation, ad cloning, competitor analysis, Google Drive, Apify, Gemini AI, image editing, marketing automation